Sweden vs. Denmark Football

 Denmark's third-best goalscorer with 42 goals, Ole Madsen scored his first two goals for Denmark in this match, which was only his second match.
-Madsen went on to score six goals against Sweden, and his last came on June 20, 1965.
-Madsen's goal helped Denmark win its first match against Sweden in 14 years with the 2-1 victory.
+Madsen scored six goals against Sweden, and his last came on June 20, 1965.
+Madsen's goal helped Denmark win its first match against Sweden in 14 years with a 2-1 victory.

 Coming Out and Precursors

 After 1985, the Nordic Football Championship rarely occurred as often as in the previous decades.
-There were meetings, and in the case of 1989 for Denmark, it was a route in an exhibition tournament.
-The 6-0 victory over Sweden saw Lars Elstrup score twice in the game, while four other players, including Michael Laudrup, scored as well.
+There were meetings, and in 1989 for Denmark, it was a route in an exhibition tournament.
+The 6-0 victory over Sweden saw Lars Elstrup score twice in the game, while four other players, including Michael Laudrup, scored.

 Three years later, Sweden's match against Denmark meant more than ever in the rivalry.
 It happened to come at Euro 1992, the first time Sweden was even in this event.
 In only its second game.
 Sweden made history thanks to one of its forwards.
 Two years earlier, he scored against Brazil in the 1990 World Cup.
 In the 59th minute, Tomas Brolin scored the only goal of the game.

 Now, Sweden and Denmark were worldwide established footballing nations.
-By 2000, Sweden and Denmark opened what would be the final installment of the Nordic Football Championships, contested in La Manga, Spain.
+By 2000, Sweden and Denmark opened the Nordic Football Championships' final installment, contested in La Manga, Spain.
 It was here that Marcus Allback scored his first goal for Sweden.